 Sample Weekly Mech 221/2/3 Schedule

-† As a result of the cross-faculty nature of Mech 2, MATH 253, MATH 255, and MECH 226 (or 227) appear separately on your registration.
+As a result of the cross-faculty nature of Mech 2, MATH 254, and MATH 258 appear separately on your registration.
 Apart from this small administrative difference, these courses are completely integrated into Mech 2 in terms of both delivery and marking.
 Also, when you register for a standard timetable in Mech 2, you will automatically be registered in the Mech courses and Math courses.
-MECH 226/227 registration is handled differently – please see the Mech 2 Academic Policies and Procedures manual on the Mech 2 Connect site for details.
-Students with previous credit for MATH 253 or MATH 255 (or Faculty-recognized equivalent courses) may drop these courses from their standard timetable.
-This is done as a lenience for reducing tuition fees only – students are still fully responsible for the course material in Mech 2.
-Please see Registration & Advanced Credit for details.
+MECH 226/227 registration is handled differently – please see the Mech 2 Academic Policies and Procedures manual on the Mech 2 Canvas site for details.